emmahewson/mp1_batala_bangor/README.md

 * find out general information about the band and music
 * see & hear media content of the band performing
 * find social media links to interact with the band
-* find out about opportunities for members
-* find out about commitment & experience required to join
+* find out about commitment & experience required to join and opportunities for members
 * contact the band to express an interest in joining

 **User Story 3: As a fan of the band I want to:**